Balasubramanyam-Chilukala/VoiceGym/README.md

    ```

 3. **Select Your AI Coach:**
-   - Choose from 8 languages and 10+ voice personalities
+   - Choose from 6 languages and 25+ voice personalities
    - Interactive menu shows voice descriptions and styles
-   - System fetches real-time voice options from Murf API
+   - System uses Murf SDK for reliable voice selection

 4. **Start Your Workout:**
    - Position yourself so the camera can see your upper body